justnonamenoname/lifeticle/readme.md

 To the question of what happens after death, another question arises: what was there before birth?
 The particles that make up the body existed before birth and will continue to exist after death.
 There is no magic in either birth or death that destroys or creates particles.
-The state of death before birth is no different from the state of death after.

 The body can undergo a kidney transplant and continue to live.
 With partial brain damage or the removal of certain parts, life continues as well.